fastapi/fastapi/typing_doc.md

 ## Alternate Form

-To avoid delaying adoption of this proposal until after the `doc()` function has been added to the typing module, type checkers may support an alternative form `__typing_doc__`.
+To avoid delaying adoption of this proposal until after the `doc()` function has been added to the typing module, type checkers and tools may support an alternative form `__typing_doc__`.
 This form can be defined locally without any reliance on the `typing` or `typing_extensions` modules.
 It allows immediate adoption of the specification by library authors.
 Type checkers that have not yet adopted this specification will retain their current behavior.

 To use this alternate form, library authors should include the following declaration within their type stubs or source files.